-Body Composition Analysis is the information we are able to glean from a highly specific body weight scale.
-If you are a local patient and come into the office, we use a Tanita scale in our practice to gather this information.
-We can look at your weight, body fat, muscle mass, level of hydration, visceral fat, and metabolic age- just to name a few.
+Body composition analysis is the information we are able to glean from a highly specific scale (i.e., weight, body fat, muscle mass, level of hydration, visceral fat, metabolic age, etc.).

-It is important not only to look at your weight, but we also want to see how much of your body is composed of fat versus muscle mass or water.
-In the beginning of the Lifelong Metabolic Program, we focus on getting your weight to a healthy number during the jump-start portion.
-After that, we put the focus on the composition of your body (fat vs. water vs. muscle mass) and getting you to the healthiest you possible.
+It is important not only to look at your weight; we also want to see how much of your body is composed of fat versus muscle mass or water.
+In the first 3 phases of the Lifelong Metabolic Program, we focus on getting your weight to a healthy number.
+After that, we’ll focus on the composition of your body and making you the healthiest you can be.

-Body composition analysis is important in helping us develop a personalized weight loss program because we need to know where you are and see the results all along the way.
-We can use this information to speed up or slow down your weight loss so you are comfortable and our program is the absolute most safe and effective it can be.
+Body composition analysis is important in helping us develop a personalized weight loss program.
+It shows us where you are, where you should be, and the results along the way.
+We can use this information to speed up or slow down your weight loss at a safe and effective rate.

-Dr. Borre will track body measurements in 8 different locations to see where the weight is distributed and track how your body sheds the unwanted excess fat.
+Dr. Borre will track body measurements in 8 different locations to see where the weight is distributed and how your body sheds the excess fat.

-The information given by the body composition analysis can be used both to determine your current body metrics versus goal numbers in each category and also very nicely helps us to track your progress throughout the process.
+Body composition analysis information can be used to determine your current body metrics, set reasonable goals in each category, and also help track your progress.

-Once we know which numbers fall outside of the healthy range, we can put focus on those to improve them before your next visit.
+Once we know which numbers fall outside of the healthy range, we can focus on those and try to improve them before your next visit.

-When tracking from home, we will use the body fat, muscle mass, and weight to identify where and when to make any changes necessary to the plan.
-Home measurement charts will be provided along with education on how to track those metrics as well.
-Days 21, 41, and 63 are our pivot points where either an in-office visit or FaceTime visit with Dr. Borre will be scheduled.
+When tracking from home, we will use the body fat, muscle mass, and weight data to identify where and when to make any changes to the plan.
+Home measurement charts and information about tracking those metrics will be provided.

-Those patients with a BMI under 30 are typically recommended our 6- month program (one jump-start phase) while those with a BMI over 30 are recommended our 1-year program(two rounds of the jump-start phase).
-The BCA is one of several tools we utilize to determine which plan is the right plan for you to get the weight off and keep it off for life.
+The body composion analysis is one of several tools we utilize to determine which plan is the right plan for you to get the weight off and keep it off for life.